open-craft/problem-builder/README.md

 -------------

-First, make sure the [XBlock SDK (Workbench)](https://github.com/edx/xblock-sdk) is installed in the same virtual environment as xblock-mentoring.
+First, make sure the [XBlock SDK (Workbench)](https://github.com/edx/xblock-sdk) is installed in the same virtual environment as xblock-problem-builder.

-From the xblock-mentoring repository root, run the tests with the following command:
+From the xblock-problem-builder repository root, run the tests with the following command:

 ```bash